Dynatrace/openkit-java/docs/example.md

 ## Terminating the OpenKit instance

-When an OpenKit instance is no longer needed (e.g. the application using OpenKit is shut down), the previously obtained instance shall be cleared by invoking the `shutdown` method.
+When an OpenKit instance is no longer needed (e.g. the application using OpenKit is shut down), the previously obtained instance can be cleared by invoking the `shutdown` method.
 Calling the `shutdown` method blocks the calling thread while the OpenKit flushes data which has not been transmitted yet to the backend (Dynatrace SaaS/Dynatrace Managed/AppMon).
 Details are explained in [internals.md](#internals.md)